zapabob/ROCm/docs/rocm.md

 ### Windows Documentation implications

 The ROCm documentation website contains both Windows and Linux documentation.
-Just below each article title, a convinient article information section states whether the page applies to Linux only, Windows only or both OSes.
+Just below each article title, a convenient article information section states whether the page applies to Linux only, Windows only or both OSes.
 To find the exact Windows documentation for a release of the HIP SDK, please view the ROCm documentation with the same Major.Minor version number while ignoring the Patch version.
 The Patch version only matters for Linux releases.
-For convinience, Windows documentation will continue to be included in the overall ROCm documentation for the skipped Windows releases.
+For convenience, Windows documentation will continue to be included in the overall ROCm documentation for the skipped Windows releases.